(Amazon UK link) |

-The book is full of action - first Violet's attempts to stay alive in a busy park when she is only a few inches tall, including some scenes with huge worms and other creatures, and then, in subsequent chapters, her wish to prove her grandmother innocent of a series of burglaries.
+The book is full of action - first Violet's attempts to stay alive in a busy park when she is only a few inches tall.
+This includes some scenes with huge worms and other creatures, and then, in subsequent chapters, her wish to prove her grandmother innocent of a series of burglaries.
 She's a likeable child, and most of the book is written from her perspective.
 She has a special friendship with her grandmother which is strengthened during this book.

 The writing is fast-paced without being exhausting, and there are even a few ethical issues raised, which might lead to useful discussion.
 Like Mrs Pepperpot, the story is set in the real world with just the one strange fantasy element, and although Violet herself is believable enough, as is her grandmother, there are also some amusingly caricatured people.